ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.8.rst

 The ``win_dsc`` module will now validate the input options for a DSC resource.
 In previous versions invalid options would be ignored but are now not.

+The file module defaults to ``recurse=no`` but didn't respect that value when deleting directories, it would always complete a tree delete.
+Tasks removing directories will need to explicitly add ``recurse=yes`` if they want to remove a directory tree.
+When unspecified or no, ``state=absent`` will only remove an empty directory.

 Modules removed
 ---------------